ONSdigital/explore-local-statistics-app/README.md

     npm run dev

-When developing new features, please create a feature branch and complete a code review before merging to dev.
+When developing new features, create a feature branch and complete a code review before merging to dev.

 ## Data